duckyafi/Gam-Commands/README.md

 <li>gam update user test.user organization title "IT Support" primary (Use this command if you want to update a users job title)</li>

+<li>gam update user jschmoe organization title Teacher department Math primary (This updates the job title and the department in one command)</li>

+<li>gam user test.user show signature (this displays any current signature)</li>

 <li>gam update user test.user otheremail work test.usersotheremail.com (Use this to add other email to a users G-Suite profile)</li>

 <li>gam update user test.user otheremail home test.usersotheremail.com (Use this to add other email to a users G-Suite profile)</li>